soctrace-inria/ocelotl/README.md

 ##Licence

-Ocelotl is based on the Eclipse framework and it is released under the [EPL (Eclipse Public License) v 1.0](https://www.eclipse.org/legal/epl-v10.html).
+Ocelotl is based on the Eclipse framework and it is released under the [EPL (Eclipse Public License) v1.0](https://www.eclipse.org/legal/epl-v10.html).
 The legal documentation has been written following the guidelines specified [here](http://www.eclipse.org/legal/guidetolegaldoc.php).

 ## Support and Contact
 You can contact us by email: